 This blog talks about Airflow Kubernetes Operator and configuration in detail.
 It also gives a brief introduction to the key features of Kubernetes and Airflow before diving into the Airflow Kubernetes Configuration setup.

 While Airflow provides a good solution for ETL, Hevo takes away all the complexity of hard coding and maintaining pipelines req with Airflow.
-Hevo is fully automated and hence does not require you to code.
+Hevo is fully automated and, hence, does not require you to code.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 Principal Frontend Engineer, Hevo Data